 - 1 large yellow onion, sliced (approximately 2 cups)

-- 4 large carrots, peeled and diced (approximately 4 cups)
+- 4 medium carrots, peeled and diced (approximately 4 cups)

 - 2 cloves garlic, minced